 Add salt and knead the dough with the dough hook attachment.
 Alternatively, use your hands to combine all the ingredients into a slightly sticky dough.
 If the dough feels dry, add a little more water to the mixture.
 It is important that the dough is hydrated enough.

 Once the dough is prepared, turn to your Instant Pot.
 Brush some vegetable oil into the inner pot of the Instant Pot.
 Place the dough in the inner pot and set the IP on Yogurt mode, for 1 hour.
 You can use either the lid of the Instant Pot or a glass lid to cover the dough while it proofs.
 The dough should double in size within 1 hour.

 After the dough has risen, take it out, dust it with a little flour and flatten it on the countertop.
 Cut the dough into equal portions and let the portions sit for 10 minutes, covered with a kitchen towel.
 Dust each portion with a little flour and roll out each portion using a rolling pin.

 Heat a cast iron pan on the stovetop untill hot.
 Then place the rolled out dough on the cast iron pan and heat untill bubbles start to form.
 Sprinkle a few nigella seeds on the surface of the naan and flip it over to cook the other side.
 Once cooked, brush the top of the naan with some ghee or melted butter and serve.

 You could also garnish it with some chopped coriander and Nigella seeds for that authentic restaurant experience.

 Yes, you can!
-Although I have personal not tried making this recipe with gluten-free flour, here is a gluten-free naan recipe that has been tried and tested.
-This recipe does use eggs though.
+Although I have personally not tried making this recipe with gluten-free flour, here is a gluten-free naan recipe that you could try (this recipe does use eggs though).

 Instant Pot Naan Bread